-$^9$ The requirement in respect of the maintenance of a liquidity cushion by each authorized institution is set out in section 8 of LM-2.
+8 The requirement in respect of the maintenance of a liquidity cushion by each authorized institution is set out in section 8 of LM-2.

-- 66. The policy statement of a locally incorporated authorized institution should cover both its local and overseas operations as well as all related entities that may have a significant impact on its liquidity.
-If the authorized institution manages liquidity on a group basis, the policy statement should address issues relevant to the authorized institution and the group as a whole. - Regardless of whether liquidity risk management is centralized at the head office, authorized institutions which are branches of banks incorporated outside Hong Kong should still formulate a policy statement for their Hong Kong operations.
-It should, in particular, include the line of responsibility for monitoring the liquidity in Hong Kong and the reporting arrangements to head office.
-In the case of authorized institutions which are branches or subsidiaries of foreign banks, their liquidity risk may be managed on an integrated global basis.
-Given that local liquidity risk management capabilities are important in ensuring the overall resilience and robustness of cross-border banking groups, the MA generally expects such authorized institutions to be able to comply with the liquidity risk management standards in LM-2 in all major aspects, including the maintenance of adequate liquidity resources in Hong Kong to cater for the liquidity risks they face.
-They will however be allowed to adapt their group liquidity risk management framework to their Hong Kong operations to comply with the standards. - 68.
-A failure by an authorized institution to meet liquidity requirements prescribed in the Banking (Liquidity) Rules (in particular the minimum level of liquidity required for the LCR or LMR) or other evidence of imprudent management of liquidity would call into question whether the criterion in Paragraph 7 was satisfied with respect to that institution.
+- 70. A failure by an authorized institution to meet liquidity requirements prescribed in the Banking (Liquidity) Rules (in particular the minimum level of liquidity required for the LCR, LMR, NSFR or CFR)9 or other evidence of imprudent management of liquidity, would call into question whether the criterion in Paragraph 7 was satisfied with respect to that institution.
 The initial reaction of the MA in such cases will normally be a prompt discussion with the institution to seek remedial action (which in the case of a failure to meet any statutory liquidity requirement rule is provided for under section 97J of the Ordinance).
 Where such remedial action is not forthcoming, the MA will consider taking further action against the institution, including ultimately revocation of the institution's authorization.
-In determining such further action to be taken, the MA would have primary regard to the need to maintain the stability of the banking system and to protect the interests of depositors or potential depositors of the institution. - 69.
+In determining such further action to be taken, the MA would have primary regard to the need to maintain the stability of the banking system and to protect the interests of depositors or potential depositors of the institution. - 71.
 In assessing the overall liquidity of an institution incorporated outside Hong Kong (other than in respect of its business in Hong Kong), the MA will have regard to the views of the home supervisor as well as taking account of any other information which may be available to him.